dylanwishner/aevum/README.md

 Sets a search for 20 milliseconds with a 8MHz timer clock
 `aevum 20 -m -c 8000000`

+Sets a search for 10 microseconds with the default clock value and only calculates the first 2 matches `aevum 10 -u -r 2`

 ## Installation
 Precompiled binaries are not yet available.
 You can compile the project